ninakersten/Masterthesis/README.md

 - The real-life data set can be downloaded here: DREAM8 - HPN DREAM Breast Cancer Challenge (https://www.synapse.org/#!Synapse:syn5924123).
 Here the main not the full experimental data is used.
 The "main"- dataset has less nodes than the "full"-dataset.
 The Pipeline_realdata comes along with the DREAMCHAllenge  data within.
 - Install PyBoolNet (https://github.com/hklarner/PyBoolNet/releases)

+- Download the zipped files of Pipeline_insilico and Pipeline_realdata.

 ### WORKFLOW: for Pipeline_insilico data set ###

 - Open a Terminal and go to the directory of the file